Roberiopraciano/flutter-msitef-plugin/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+For help getting started with M-Sitef, see the [online documentation](https://dev.softwareexpress.com.br/docs/m-sitef/m-SiTef/#m-sitef), which provides tutorials, examples, and development and usage guidance.

 ## Functionalities

 - Communication with SiTef